Communities

 Midtown Located smack in the middle of Montgomery, this area is known for its restaurants and parks.
 Zelda Place is affectionately named after F. Scott Fitzgerald’s wife, whose family resided in Montgomery and whose house can still be toured today.

-Located in eastern Montgomery County, the Town of Pike Road is a rapidly growing small town looking to build a solid future on the area’s rich history.
-With a population of nearly 10,000, Pike Road has experienced phenomenal growth in the past two decades.
+Located in eastern Montgomery County, the Town of Pike Road is a rapidly growing town looking to build a solid future on the area’s rich history.
+With a population of more than 11,000, Pike Road has experienced phenomenal growth in the past two decades.
 Town leaders attribute that growth to the excitement and passion inspired by the unique mix of old and new within the town’s boundaries.
 As the town continues to grow, leadership continues to prioritize the four pillars identified by residents: community planning, public services, quality of life, and public education.

 Comprised of more than 70 distinct neighborhoods, Pike Road is home to some of the River Region’s oldest settlements.
-In an effort to preserve its heritage and plan wisely for the future, Pike Road legally incorporated in 1997, nearly two centuries after the first settlers arrived in the area.
-The town now contains a mix of beautiful new neighborhoods and lovely historic communities, both of which contribute to the hometown feeling generations seek in moving to the area.
+The town contains a mix of beautiful new neighborhoods and lovely historic communities, both contribute to the hometown feeling generations seek when moving to the area.

-Created with community in mind, the Pike Road Natural Trail is perfect for walkers, runners, and off-road bicyclists.
-Sections of the Natural Trail currently span Meriwether, Marler and Wallahatchie Roads, and plans are in place for additional trails connecting neighbors across the Town of Pike Road.
-A trailhead is located on the southern side of Meriwether Road and includes parking, a covered picnic pavilion with charcoal grills, tables and lighting, and a restroom facility.
-Another trailhead is located at Veterans Park and features access to the mural wall, community ball field, and a public playground.
-The Town of Pike Road honors America’s veterans with commemorative bricks in the Walk of Honor at the Pike Road Veterans Memorial.
+- The Pike Road Natural Trail is perfect for walkers, runners, and off-road bicyclists.
+A trailhead is located on the southern side of Meriwether Road and includes parking, a covered picnic pavilion with tables, and a restroom facility.
+Another trailhead is located at Veterans Park and features access to the mural wall, Veterans Memorial pavilion, community ball field, and an inclusive playground.

 Pike Road Mayor Gordon Stone wants residents and others to think of the Town of Pike Road as the River Region’s old-fashioned hometown, where citizen output drives future priorities.
-“Our town’s motto is ‘Welcome Home’,” shared Stone.
-“These words exemplify the spirit of this town and the feeling we try to give everyone who comes through the door of Town Hall.”
+“Our town’s motto, ‘Welcome Home,’ reflects the warmth, unity, and neighborly spirit that define our community.
+It’s more than a phrase—it’s a feeling we strive to extend to everyone who lives here, visits, or simply passes through.”

 It all started in 1833, when founder Daniel Pratt arrived on the scene.
 He established the town of Prattville along the fall line of the Autauga Creek, and shortly after began manufacturing cotton gins.
 He became the foremost producer of cotton gins in the world, earning Prattville the designation of the “Birthplace of Industry in Alabama.”
 The city’s people exude that famous “Southern Hospitality”, and despite being named one of the fastest growing areas in the state, Prattville maintains its small-town charm.